vonKristoff/generator--microsite/readme.md

 * `--slide`
 * `--banner`

-Scripts are loaded per page type: `main.js | page.js | project`, and any specific extras can be loaded in via the script config.
+Scripts are loaded per page type: `main.js | {page}.js`, and any specific extras can be loaded in via the script config.

 ### Image syncing from Mondo

-The folder paths must match the same uid as pages/projects used in config.
+The folder paths must match the same uid as pages used in config.
 This way they are synced to their relative locations.

 The uid images folders must include a `_lowres` folder, where `mobile` images will be generated.